-At the CMNH, we are committed to improving newborn healthcare.
-We develop research projects which are particularly beneficial for newborns in low- and middle-income countries (LMICs).
+At CMNH, we are committed to improving newborn healthcare.
+We develop research projects which are particularly beneficial for newborns in low- and middle-income countries.
 Our main areas of research are:

-The improvement of the management of severe bacterial infections
+- The improvement of the management of severe bacterial infections

 - Development of tools to help healthcare workers improve the quality of care they provide to mothers and babies